Blog

 Are a little better than foam earplugs.
 They are affordable but a little costlier than foam earplugs.

-Wax earplugs tend to seal the ears and space around so you don’t get to hear anything.
+Wax earplugs tend to seal the ears and the space around them, so you don’t hear anything.
 You would have a feeling that you cannot hear.

 They are thrown after usage and are not ideal for workplaces where people need to coordinate with one another.
 Workers who must listen to the sound of a machine or at least hear organic and ambient sound cannot use wax balls.